sytpb/aws-best-solution/README.md

 **using Amazon-managed keys in AWS Key Management Service (KMS).**<br>
 *Key word: EBS volumes's encryption, own keys + KMS, aws-managed key + KMS*

+**Storage**
+**#1**.A company has both on-premises data center as well as AWS cloud infrastructure.
+They store their graphics, audios, videos, and other multimedia assets primarily in their on-premises storage server and use an S3 Standard storage class bucket as a backup.
+Their data is heavily used for only a week (7 days) but after that period, it will only be infrequently used by their customers.
+The Solutions Architect is instructed to save storage costs in AWS yet maintain the ability to fetch a subset of their media assets in a matter of minutes for a surprise annual data audit, which will be conducted on their cloud storage.

+Which of the following are valid options that the Solutions Architect can implement to meet the above requirement?

+**Set a lifecycle policy in the bucket to transition the data from Standard storage class to Glacier after one week (7 days).**<br>
+**Set a lifecycle policy in the bucket to transition to S3 - Standard IA after 30 days.**<br>
+*Key word: S3, Glacier, Standard IA, 30 days limitation*

+[take note]there is a constraint in S3 that objects must be stored at least *30 days* in the current storage class before you can transition them to *STANDARD_IA or ONEZONE_IA*.